chartjs/Chart.js/docs/index.md

 Chart.js provides a set of frequently used chart types, plugins, and customization options.
 In addition to a reasonable set of [built-in chart types](./charts/area.html), you can use additional community-maintained [chart types](https://github.com/chartjs/awesome#charts).
 On top of that, it’s possible to combine several chart types into a [mixed chart](./charts/mixed.html) (essentially, blending multiple chart types into one on the same canvas).

-There’s also a [plugin directory](https://github.com/chartjs/awesome#plugins) where you can find add-ons for annotations, zoom, or drag-and-drop.
+Chart.js is highly customizable with [custom plugins](https://github.com/chartjs/awesome#plugins) to create annotations, zoom, or drag-and-drop functionalities to name a few things.

 ### Defaults

 Chart.js comes with a sound default configuration, making it very easy to start with and get an app that is ready for production.
 Chances are you will get a very appealing chart even if you don’t specify any options at all.
-For instance, Chart.js has animations toggled on by default, so you can instantly bring attention to the story you’re telling with data.
+For instance, Chart.js has animations turned on by default, so you can instantly bring attention to the story you’re telling with the data.

 ### Integrations

 Chart.js comes with built-in TypeScript typings and is compatible with all popular [JavaScript frameworks](https://github.com/chartjs/awesome#javascript) including [React](https://github.com/reactchartjs/react-chartjs-2), [Vue](https://github.com/apertureless/vue-chartjs/), [Svelte](https://github.com/SauravKanchan/svelte-chartjs), and [Angular](https://github.com/valor-software/ng2-charts).
-You can use Chart.js directly or leverage well-maintained wrapper packages that allow for more native integration with your frameworks of choice.
+You can use Chart.js directly or leverage on well-maintained wrapper packages that allow for a more native integration with your frameworks of choice.

 ### Developer experience